Characters in Rutherford's life

 Pictures:

-Otto Hahn et Lise Meitner en 1910.jpg
+Otto Hahn and Lise Meitner in 1910.
+Source: NDR.de

 Pour revenir au séjour d'Otto Hahn au Canada, il faut aussi souligner le point négatif qui en découla : ce fut le choc qu'il ressentit en retournant à Berlin et en retrouvant l'atmosphère compassée et hiérarchisée des universités prussiennes.
 S'il n'avait pas connu l'ambiance chaleureuse, stimulante, égalitaire et néanmoins respectueuse instaurée par Rutherford au sein du Macdonald Physics Buiding de Montréal, il n'aurait pas souffert de ce violent contraste.